dblohm7/dblohm7.github.com/source/_posts/2017-04-07-asynchronous-plugin-initialization-requiem.markdown

-If I hadn't made the asynchronous surrogate scriptable object do that, we would have ended up with a strange situation where the DOM's initial property access on an embed could fail non-deterministically.
+If I hadn't made the asynchronous surrogate scriptable object do that, we would have ended up with a strange situation where the DOM's initial property access on an embed could fail non-deterministically during page load.

 That's enough chatter for today.
 I enjoy blogging about my crazy hacks that make the impossible, umm... possible, so maybe I'll write some more of these in the